SyedMoasib000/ai-system-design-guide/10-document-processing/01-ocr-and-layout.md

 # OCR and Layout Analysis (Dec 2025)

-In late 2025, traditional OCR (Tesseract, specialized engines) has been largely superseded by **Native Multimodal LLMs** (Gemini 2.0, GPT-4o, Claude 3.7).
+In late 2025, traditional OCR (Tesseract, specialized engines) has been largely superseded by **Native Multimodal LLMs** (Gemini 2.0, GPT-4o, Claude Sonnet 4.5).
 We no longer "read characters"; we "understand layouts."

 ## Table of Contents